Janusz Korczak: In sovereign Poland

-During the 1930s, he had his own radio program where he promoted and popularized the rights of children.
-In 1933, he was awarded the Silver Cross of the Polonia Restituta.
-Between 1934–36, Korczak travelled every year to Mandate Palestine and visited its kibbutzim.
-Additionally, it spurred his estrangement with the non-Jewish orphanage for which he had also been working.
-A letter he wrote indicates that he had some intentions to move to Palestine, but in the end, he felt he couldn’t leave his children behind.
-He stayed in Poland, even when Wilczyńska went to live in Palestine in 1938 and continued his role as headmaster.
+During the 1930s, he had his own radio program, where he promoted and popularized the rights of children.
+The popularity of his books and radio show gained him literary recognition and widespread popularity; he was engaged in various activities, serving on boards of several organizations, and delivering public lectures.

+Between 1934 and 1936, Korczak travelled every year to Mandate Palestine and visited its kibbutzim.
+In 1937 he reduced his involvement with Nasz Dom.
+A letter he wrote indicates that he had some intentions to move to Palestine, but in the end, he felt he could not leave his children behind.

-The Holocaust
+Germany invades

 In 1939, when World War II erupted, Korczak volunteered for duty in the Polish Army but was refused due to his age.
-He witnessed the Wehrmacht takeover of Warsaw.
-When the Germans created the Warsaw Ghetto in 1940, his orphanage was forced to move from its building, Dom Sierot at Krochmalna 92, to the Ghetto (first to Chłodna 33 and later to Sienna 16 / Śliska 9).
-Korczak moved in with them.
-In July, Janusz Korczak decided that the children in the orphanage should put on Rabindranath Tagore's play The Post Office.
+When the Germans created the Warsaw Ghetto in October 1940, his orphanage was forced to move from its building, Dom Sierot at Krochmalna 92, to the ghetto (first to Chłodna 33 and later to Sienna 16 / Śliska 9).
+Korczak moved in with them, trying his best to keep the orphanage running.
+Together with his staff and pupils, they staged plays and concerts for the ghetto inhabitants.
+On July 18.
+1942, Janusz Korczak decided that the children in the orphanage should put on Rabindranath Tagore's play The Post Office.
+This would be their last play.

+The Holocaust and death

-On 5 or 6 August 1942, German soldiers came to collect the 192 orphans (there is some debate about the actual number: it may have been 196) and about one dozen staff members to transport them to the Treblinka extermination camp.
+Korczak's diary survived the war; the last entry in it is from August 4.
+On 5 or 6 (sources vary) August 1942, German soldiers came to collect the 192 orphans (there is some debate about the actual number: it may have been 196) and about one dozen staff members to transport them to the Treblinka extermination camp.
 Korczak had been offered sanctuary on the "Aryan side" by the Polish underground organization Żegota, but turned it down repeatedly, saying that he could not abandon his children.
 On 5 August, he again refused offers of sanctuary, insisting that he would go with the children, asserting his belief: "You do not leave a sick child in the night, and you do not leave children at a time like this".

 The children were dressed in their best clothes, and each carried a blue knapsack and a favorite book or toy.
-Joshua Perle, an eyewitness whose wartime writings were saved in the Ringelblum Archive, described the procession of Korczak and the children through the Ghetto to the Umschlagplatz (deportation point to the death camps):
+Joshua Perle, an eyewitness whose wartime writings were saved in the Ringelblum Archive, described the procession of Korczak and the children through the ghetto to the Umschlagplatz (deportation point to the death camps):